-In 2015, Eric and Cindy Noel disembarked from a Carnival cruise ship and in Belize City.
-They were quickly whisked through a chain link gate onto a waiting bus to take us to al-tun-ha, a spectacular display of ancient Mayan civilization.
-On the way, they noticed impoverished villages, roads, schools, and shops in what we would consider to be disrepair...they knew in some way, some day, they would return.
+In 2015, Eric and Cindy Noel disembarked from a Carnival cruise ship in Belize City.
+They were quickly whisked through a chain-link gate onto a waiting bus to take them to Al-tun-ha, a spectacular display of ancient Mayan civilization.
+On the way, they noticed impoverished villages, roads, schools, and shops in what most would consider to be in disrepair and realized that life brought many challenges to these villagers...they knew in some way, some day, they would return.

-In the fall of 2015, they met a couple who had been serving people in Belize for 20+ years helping to develop a sewing ministry.
-We joined with them and The Word at Work in 2016 to spend 10 days on a visioning trip where we would get to know many servants from throughout Belize.
-We visited childrens' homes, rescue shelters, and the only prison in Belize.
-We had planned to return in 2017 for 40 days to help build and develop sustainable agriculture programs at each of the facilities, then return annually to work along side of the individual organizations.
+In the fall of 2015, Eric and Cindy met a couple who had been serving people in Belize for 20+ years helping to develop a sewing ministry.
+They joined them and The Word at Work in 2016 to spend 10 days on a visioning trip where they would get to know many servants throughout Belize.
+Visiting children's homes, rescue shelters, and the only prison in Belize, the need for help growing food was apparent, and also desperately sought after.
+With their background in agriculture and food preparation, Eric and Cindy returned from this trip and began focusing on raising funds to return in 2017 - which they did - for 40 days in fact!
+The rest is beginning to be history…

 Seeking remote villages to work with farmers, families and schools, Eric and Cindy have begun to build strong, fruitful and tremendously rewarding relationships.
 Backyard garden projects, community gardens at primary schools, food preparation and preservation training, developing seed banks, providing educational sponsorships, providing seeds and equipment for increased crop production and processing and micro-financing loans for small business start-ups are just some of the projects that are underway.